 Doctor of Pharmacy Admission

-Admission to McWhorter School of Pharmacy is competitive, meaning all applications are considered on merit.
 To process our applications, we use the PharmCAS system.
-The PharmCAS application for Fall 2018 is now open, and the deadline is June 1, 2018.
+The PharmCAS application for Fall 2019 will open on July 18, and the deadline will be May 1, 2019.
 The requirements and process for admission are outlined below.
 Additional requirements apply for dual degree programs.

 This should be completed by a college math or science professor who has taught you in class.
 If your school provides recommendations by committee, this is preferred.